 It may take your adult dog longer to accept the crate than a puppy, but if you take the time to convince her that the crate is a wonderful place to be, she will probably decide that being crated is okay.

 There are exceptions.
 Many dogs with separation anxiety (SA) cannot tolerate being crated – the confinement causes them to panic, and they often injure themselves in their desperate and sometimes successful attempts to escape.
 If your dog is easily stressed but not displaying classic signs of SA, be extra careful about not adding to her stress with forceful crating techniques.
-(See “Learning to Be Alone,” July 2001, and “Relieving Anxiety,” August 2001.)
+(See “Taking Measures to Prevent Separation Anxiety Behaviors,” and “How to Help A Dog with Separation Anxiety”.)
 In addition, any displays of your displeasure can move a moderately stressed dog toward the “full-blown” end of the SA scale.

 Some adult dogs who don’t suffer from anxiety are also unwilling to experience the joys of crating.
 Options for destructive dogs who can’t be crated include dog-proofing a room or kennel run for her to stay in where she can’t do damage; taking her to a doggie daycare center; or leaving her in the custody of a friend, neighbor, or family member who is home all day and willing to dog-sit.
 Some lucky owners are able to take their dogs to work with them.
 If you are one of these, be sure to supervise your canine shark closely at work so she doesn’t destroy things at the office – or you may lose your dog privileges.